 If you had told me right after college to exercise before work, I would have told you, “No thanks!”

 At that time, I never would have predicted that I’d eventually become an advocate of morning exercise.
 However, I changed my schedule back in 2013, and I’ve worked out religiously before work since then.
 These days, I can’t imagine going to work without exercising beforehand.
-Here are the three biggest benefits of working out before you start your workday:
+In this article, you’ll learn the three biggest benefits of working out before you start your workday.

 1. Morning workouts release feel-good hormones and boost your brainpower.
 Exercise makes your body and brain stronger over the long-term, and it also releases feel-good chemicals in the short-term.
 Morning exercise (when combined with quality sleep and quality nutrition) will improve your mood at work and make it easier for you to concentrate.
 As Dr. John J. Ratey writes in Spark; The Revolutionary New Science of Exercise and the Brain, “If you had half an hour of exercise this morning, you’re in the right frame of mind to sit still and focus on this paragraph, and your brain is far more equipped to remember it.”